liviuschera/noctis/README.md

 -  **Other**
    -  Apache Conf (requires [Apache Conf](https://marketplace.visualstudio.com/items?itemName=mrmlnc.vscode-apache) extension)

-I plan on adding support for new languages in the upcomming releases.
+I plan on adding support for new languages in the upcoming releases.
 Please feel free to open an issue if you'd like a new language supported or if you think something is off.

 ## **The Font** used in the screenshots